Whitby Family Footcare Clinic

 How we treat it

 Treatment is simple and highly effective.
-We gently remove a small sliver of nail from the affected border, relieving pressure immediately.
+We gently remove a small sliver of toenail from the affected border, relieving pressure immediately.
 Most patients walk out feeling significantly better and are pain‑free within 1–2 days.

 Involuted nail with debris in sulci